Pelvic Floor Physical Therapy in Oakland, CA

 Do you leak urine when you are running to the bathroom?

-Pelvic floor therapy for painful sex:
+Pelvic floor therapy for painful sex

-Expect a commitment of at least six visits, within a three month timeline.
-You and your PT may discuss your options for virtual coaching, manual therapy, biofeedback, and pelvic relaxation and hip stretches.
+Your pelvic PT may also discuss options for virtual coaching, manual therapy, biofeedback, pelvic floor relaxation, and hip stretches.

 If you are not ready for internal pelvic therapy, consider starting with somatic movement play and embodied touch wellness services.